salocin30/salocin30.github.io/content/posts/audio/battery/index.md

 Clearly not my main use case but this highlight the fact that heating requires a LOT of energy.

 ## 1KwH li-ion battery

+While scouting for batteries, I thought for a day that I had found a goldmine in a bike repair shop. ~50 defective VanMoof batteries !
+More than 12KwH of energy storage.
+I took two home to test the cells and in the meantime, i was told they could not give them to me and had to ship them back to the supplier.